 Mother's name

 Her present address

-The place of her kirth
+The place of her birth

 Girlhood home

-Extent of social activities Panel.
+Extent of social activities

-Extent of education (r or Kardonom)
+Extent of education

 Type of religious background

 Types of business or professional positions held

-Has she been happy in her work?
+Has also been happy in her wark?

-Does she carry on activities outside the home?
+Does she curry on activities outside the home?

 In what type of activities is she most interested?

 Thrifty or in debt?

 What are her strong characteristics?

 What are her weak characteristics?

-What are her hobbies?
+What are her hobbles?

 Is she interested in public activities?

-In the most interested in social or service chilm?
+In the most interested in social or service clubs?

-Habita: - LiquorSmokingGarabl ingOthers
+Habita: - LiquorSmokingGamblingOthers

-Moodn: @@www.they, Hapafel, Depr and the
+Moodn: 550 Section (Sec, Hapelet, Superpool, etc.)

-Number of times she has been married
+Number of times she has been married.

 How many children has she?

 Has she any chronic illnesses?
-07079729

 If she is deceased, please give cause?

 COMMENTS: